 See Notes for sweet potato and chicken cooking instructions if you do not have an Instant Pot.
 You can also bake your sweet potatoes in the oven while you cook the chicken in the Instant Pot to save time if you like.

 Make your shredded chicken: combine chicken breasts, taco seasoning, and can of tomatoes with green chiles (undrained) in the pot of an Instant Pot.
 Do not add water.
 Secure lid and cook on Manual, high pressure for 20 minutes.
-Quick release pressure and remove chicken breasts from pot.
+Quick release pressure and remove chicken breasts from the pot.
 Shred with two forks then return to pot.
 Stir on Sauté mode a few minutes until sauce is absorbed.

 Meanwhile, make your sauce: combine all avocado-jalapeño sauce ingredients in the bowl of a food processor and process until smooth.

-To serve: with a knife, make a slit down the top of each sweet potato and press sweet potatoes ends toward center to push open.
+To serve: with a knife, make a slit down the top of each sweet potato and press sweet potatoes end's toward the center to push open.
 Top with shredded chicken, guacamole, avocado-jalapeño sauce, salsa or more tomatoes with green chiles, and garnishes.
 Serve immediately.

 If you don't have an Instant Pot, follow these instructions to bake your sweet potatoes: Preheat oven to 400º F. Prick sweet potatoes all over with a fork then place directly on oven rack in middle position.
 Bake for 40-45 minutes or until easily pierced with a fork.
 Remove sweet potatoes from oven and set aside.